Trump to promote U.S. natgas exports in Russia's backyard

 The threat of sanctions adds to tensions between Washington and Berlin.
 Germany's government supports the pipeline, and Trump's position on it is a concern for European diplomats.

-Additional reporting by Jan Pytalski in Washington, Alissa de Carbonnel and Robert-Jan Bartunek in Brussels, Agnieszka Barteczko in Warsaw; Writing by Roberta Rampton; Editing by Simon Webb and Marguerita Choy
+Additional reporting by Jan Pytalski in Washington, Alissa de Carbonnel and Robert-Jan Bartunek in Brussels, Agata Wielgolaska in Warsaw; Writing by Roberta Rampton; Editing by Simon Webb and Marguerita Choy